coq/coq/doc/changelog/02-specification-language/07825-rechable-from-evars.rst

+- **Changed:**
-- In `refine`, new existential variables unified with existing ones are no longer considered as fresh.
-The behavior of `simple refine` no longer depend on the orientation of evar-evar unification problems, and new existential variables are always turned into (unshelved) goals.
+  In :tacn:`refine`, new existential variables unified with existing ones are no longer considered as fresh.
+The behavior of :tacn:`simple refine` no longer depends on the orientation of evar-evar unification problems, and new existential variables are always turned into (unshelved) goals.
 This can break compatibility in some cases (`#7825 <https://github.com/coq/coq/pull/7825>`_, by Matthieu